WHY DECLUTTER AND NOT JUST ORGANISE?

-- Surely this will make the home neater and tidier?
+- Surely organising in itself will make the home neater and tidier?

 - Won’t we still be able to find things?

-- Isn’t it better to keep our stuff and just store it properly rather than throwing things out and wasting our time, money and energy?
+- Isn’t it better to keep our stuff and just store it properly rather than throwing things out and potentially wasting our money, time and energy?